 This is where we will build the garden.
 I live on a corner street with .5 acres, so I’ve got plenty of room and then some.
 We used to have a pool right here.
 Next, I want a cool storage building to the right of this area!!
 It’s on my wish list.

-Composting is really simple.
+Composting is real simple.
 You don’t have to buy a tumbling composter like I did.
 There are other less expensive ways to compost.
 Heck, I heard you can actually use an old trash can…just make sure to put holes in the lid so it can get air.
 Depending on where you live, you can just throw your kitchen scraps in a pile (not me)!
 This composter came with basic instructions on what can be composted and what not to add in the mix.
 Sure glad, because I had no idea.

 COMPOSTING FOR BEGINNERS: